MarcusRinzsch/VBISStaffPortal/README.md

 In the directory of the local repository, write in the terminal:

-npm install -g firebase npm install -g firebase-tools
+npm install -g firebase
+npm install -g firebase-tools
+firebase login

 And to locally host the server: